Congratulations on getting a Wagamama Interview.

 For this question, you want to reread the job description and find out why you are a good fit.
 Suppose I was interviewing for a front-of-the-house team member.
 Here are the skills I found they are looking for

-• Being a Wagamama front-of-the-house team member means being on the move in a busy environment (skill: works well under pressure).
+- Being a Wagamama front-of-the-house team member means being on the move in a busy environment (skill: works well under pressure).

-• Making every customer feel welcome (skill: communication skills).
+- Making every customer feel welcome (skill: communication skills).

-• If you’re ambitious, keen to learn, and eager to fulfill your potential, you’ll fit right in (skill: quick learner)
+- If you’re ambitious, keen to learn, and eager to fulfill your potential, you’ll fit right in (skill: quick learner)

-So when asked why should I hire you state
+So when asked why should I hire you, state

-• Say you work well under pressure and will thrive in a busy environment.
+- Say you work well under pressure and will thrive in a busy environment.

-• State you have great communication skills and will make every customer feel welcome.
+- State that you have excellent communication skills and will make every customer feel welcome.

 10. What motivates you?